Pork Milanese is one of the simplest dishes to prepare in all of Italian cuisine, but it is truly magical.

 As you cook the chops, you may notice a little blood seeping from the bone.
 This is normal and will disappear as the chops cook.
 You can also use a paper towel to wipe away any excess during the cooking process.

-As soon as you lower the chops into the hot skillet, move the chop a little from side to side.
+Right after you lower the chops into the hot skillet, move the chop a little from side to side.
 This helps to keep the breading to initially stick to the bottom of your skillet.
 Try to avoid flipping the chops multiple times.
 Keep an eye on them, however, as you don’t want the breading to become too dark.

 Cooking time varies, depending on how thick the chops are, however, a thin chop should only take about 3 to 4 minutes per side to get the breading nice and crisp and golden and the internal temperature of the meat to be approximately 145°F. Let the chops sit for about 5 minutes before serving.